Nexfinity/CakeyBot-Wiki/en/core/web-dashboard.md

 Cakey Bot is a highly customizable utility and moderation bot.
 You can configure many features and settings in Cakey Bot using our web dashboard.
 You can access our web dashboard by visiting [this link](https://cakey.bot/dashboard) or by clicking "Manage Servers" in the navigation bar of our website.

 Once you have selected a server to manage, you will be taken to that server's home page.
-This page will show you general server stats and some basic bot settings like the default music volume, language, and command prefix.
-After you are on this page, you can either modify these settings or navigate to other modules to configure.
+This page will show you general server stats and quick access to configuration modules such as Bot Settings (Language, Timezone, Staff Notes Role) and Music (default volume).
+After you are on this page, you can navigate to other modules to configure your server.

 ![image.png](/dash/image.png)

 # Login
 > You will need **`Manage Server`** or **`Administrator`** permission to manage servers.
 {.is-warning}

+> You can also grant specific users or roles dashboard access without requiring Manage Server or Administrator.
+See [Dashboard Access](/en/core/dashboard-access) for details.
+{.is-info}

 To access the Web Dashboard, server administrators must: